crscardellino/crscardellino.github.io/_harp/public/posts/why-scala.md

 got bored.
 Programming in Python wasn't fun anymore, wasn't challenging enough.
 Don't take this the wrong way, it's not that I've learnt everything I could in Python, that's completely ridiculous, I'm as far as learning or using all that Python has to offer as I can get.
-But, somehow, I wasn't interesting in learning new things in Python.
+But, somehow, I wasn't interested in learning new things in Python.

 Maybe was the fact that in the Zen of Python "There should be one-- and